Webstop/core-styles/docs/grocery/analytics/tracking.md

 7. The event record will have the custom property `recipe_id` recorded with a value of `23517` (`data-aye-property-recipe-id="23517"`).
 8. The event record will have the custom property `recipe_number` recorded with a value of `7233` (`data-aye-property-recipe-number="7233"`).
 9. The event record will have the custom property `recipe_title` recorded with a value of `Silly Muffin` (`data-aye-property-recipe-title="Silly Muffin"`).
+10. The item tracked will have an event name of `view recipe`.

 _That's **a lot** of useful information to build analytics reports and dashboards off of!_